 |Week 9, Monday-Friday||Provisional dates for Preliminary Examinations|

-Most lectures will be held in the Mathematical Institute, Andrew Wiles Building but you may go to lectures held in other departments, particularly in later years of the course.
+Normally in-person lectures take place in the Mathematical Institute, Andrew Wiles Building but you may go to lectures held in other departments, particularly in later years of the course.
 Mathematics and Philosophy students will also have lectures in the Examination Schools and the Radcliffe Humanities Building.
 A map of the University departments can be found here.

 You will have ten lectures each week through term and this will be the first time you meet new material.
 The format is more formal than tutorials, with relatively little chance for questions.
 You may find the material is rather intensely presented - it is a good idea to read over your notes later before starting work on your problem sheets.
 The lecture list is available online.